 - Stakeholder feedback from the National Planning Commission’s (NPC) Just Transition Process and other processes need to be incorporated in the updated National Development Plan (NDP) and NDC to represent more ambitious versions of a Just Transition that can guide the transition in the country.

 These tables from the report give an overview and analysis of the key factors of South Africa's governance to enable effective climate action.
 We have looked at the country's key institutions, strategies, targets and legislation.

-This report on South Africa is part of the CAT Climate Governance series where we look at the governance models of 7 countries and assess them using a consistent methodology.
-You can use the links below to find the assessments of the other 6 countries as well as information about the series itself and details on how the assessments were carried out.
+This report on South Africa is part of the CAT Climate Governance series where we look at the governance models of a number countries.
+You can use the links below to find the assessments of the other countries as well as information about the series itself and details on how the assessments were carried out.